edusalcas/single-cell-repo/Ont-Creator/README.md

+# Ontology creation

+In this part of the repository we can find the functionality to create the ontology: from downloading the files in the different repositories, to adding the data to the ontology.

+In first place, we have the [GetAndProcessData](https://github.com/edusalcas/single-cell-repo/tree/Ont-Creator/Ont-Creator/GetAndProccessData) folder where we find the notebooks and the scripts needed to download and process all the data from the repositories.
+In the other hand, we have the folder [JavaWorkspace-OntCreator](https://github.com/edusalcas/single-cell-repo/tree/Ont-Creator/Ont-Creator/JavaWorkspace-OntCreator) in which there is a java project ready to add all the instances to the ontology.

+## Download and proccess data

+As we said, in the GetAndProcessData folder we have all the functionality with which we can download and process all the data.
+With the notebooks [Get_HCA_data](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/Get_HCA_data.ipynb) and [Get_SCEA_data](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/Get_SCEA_data.ipynb) we can download all the data from HCA and SCEA, and with the notebook [From_raw_to_processed](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/From_raw_to_processed.ipynb) we process all the data downloaded from each repository.
+This last notebook use the functions from the classes that implement the functionality of processing the data to the ontology format.
+These files are [OntologyConversorHCA](OntologyConversorHCA.py) and [OntologyConversorSCEA](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/OntologyConversorSCAE.py), and with the class [OntologyCreator](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/OntologyCreator.py) we use these classes in a simple way.

+## Adding instances to ontology

+In the other folder, JavaWorkspace-OntCreator, we have a Java project to add the instances to the ontology.
+We can open the project with any IDE and run the [Test](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/JavaWorkspace-OntCreator/single_cell/src/single_cell/Test.java) class indicating the paths of the processed files in JSON, the path to the input ontology and to the output ontology.

 # Adding a new project to GOREP

-This README documents is a guide to introduce new projects in GOREP.
+This final part is a guide to introduce new projects in GOREP.
 In first place, the data have to be introduced in a concrete format we are describing just now.
 We need three files, two of them with metadata and other with the expression matrix.
+Once the files are created, you can can use the notebook [Get_GOREP_data](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/GetAndProccessData/Get_GOREP_data.ipynb) to get the processed JSON and then the java project to create the ontology.

 We are describing the format of these files:

 ## Metadata files